asalovaara/Trollbot/documentation/Web User-Interface Guide.md

 b) A backup has been made of the MongoDB tracker store conversation document.

-**GENERATE LOGS FOR ALL CURRENT ROOM** same as **GENERATE LOG** but for all rooms on the list.
+**GENERATE LOGS FOR ALL CURRENT ROOM**: Same as **GENERATE LOG** but for all rooms on the list.

-**GENERATE LOGS FOR ALL TRACKER STORE CONVERSATIONS** Same as the above but includes conversation histories for the rooms used during previous server runs.
+**GENERATE LOGS FOR ALL TRACKER STORE CONVERSATIONS**: Same as the above but includes conversation histories for the rooms used during previous server runs.